 All transportation on tour

 Activities and experiences according to the tour program

 *Russian visa can be arranged by 56th Parallel for an additional cost (for Australian citizens only).
 Apply for comprehensive visa service here.

-International flights, Russian tourist visa, travel insurance, tips.
+Flights, Russian tourist visa, travel insurance, alcohol

 Be a part of the ancient nomadic culture of the Siberian Arctic on this immersive experience, participating in massive reindeer migration and staying in the winter camps of Nenets ...